PASTAplus/PEP/peps/pep-9.md

 **Figure 3:** Authorization service ACR registry table schema.

 The ACR Registry will store ACRs for all applications in the EDI ecosystem.
-We will use a structure with *resources* and *rules*.
-A  resource contains zero to many rules.
-Each permission provides *read*, *write* or *chanagePermission* privileges to the principal associated with the ACR.
-The principal references either a user profile or a group, both referenced by an EDI-ID.
+We will use a structure with *resources*, *rules* and *principals*.
+A resource may be a child of another resource, and may contain zero to many rules.
+Each rule provides *read*, *write* or *changePermission* privileges to the principal associated with the ACR.
+The principal references either a user profile or a group.
+A user profile can be a regular user or a system level user, such as the "public" user; both regular users and system users will have a unique EDI ID.

 #### Resource

+- `resource.id` - Row ID of the resource (referenced in rules).
-- `resource.collection_id` - A reference to the collection to which the resource belongs.
+- `resource.parent_id` - An optional reference to a parent resource, making this resource a child of the parent resource.
 - `resource.key` - A unique system identifier for the resource.
 - `resource.label` - A human-readable name for the resource.
 - `resource.type` - The resource type.